Course details

 This module will explore how to drive change for the good of organisations and employees, and the role of conflict in the context of the employment relationship.
 The module will commence with a theoretical and historical overview of traditional approaches to understanding and managing change and conflict.
 Students will then be introduced to the psychological contract framework as a lens through which we can gain an understanding of the employment relationship in contemporary organisations.
 Students will also learn how to build a case for change, engage people to enable sustained change, effectively manage conflict that arises from change, and continuously innovate and deliver change at pace to enable sustainability.
 As well as looking at cross cultural differences, students will learn about different tactics to handle conflict in different situations with an emphasis on first understanding the nature of the conflict and the related dynamics of power and resistance.

-This module aims to equip students with the foundation skills, knowledge and understanding needed by a practitioner Occupational Psychologist working in the field of work design and organisational development.
-The module takes a multi-level perspective, starting with a focus on the individual in the workplace and how jobs and work environments can be best designed to foster work motivation, engagement, positive job attitudes and organisational outcomes.
-The module then moves to the group level of analysis to explore how individuals function in groups, examining psychological theories of group processes and team effectiveness.
-The topics of workplace health and safety, risk management and the psychology of human error are also critically examined.
-The module then moves to the organisational level of analysis, exploring major concepts and theories relating to organisational structure, design, culture and development in today’s business and globalised markets.
-This will enable students to understand and diagnose organisational development initiatives, plan required interventions and measure and evaluate outcomes relating to performance and innovation.
-The module concludes with a critical consideration of the changing nature of work and work environments, including dispersed, hybrid and virtual working, and the associated implications for individuals, teams and organisations.
+This module aims to equip students with the foundation skills, knowledge and understanding needed by a practitioner Occupational Psychologist working to design work more effectively and manage and promote well-being.
+The module takes a multi-level perspective, starting with a focus on the individual in the workplace, understanding occupational health psychology and how jobs and work environments can be best designed to foster work motivation, engagement, positive job attitudes, work-life balance, and positive organisational outcomes.
+The topics of stress in the workplace, and how to manage it, along with the implications for promoting resilience, workplace health and safety, risk management and the psychology of human error are also critically examined.
+The module then moves to the group level of analysis to explore how individuals’ function in groups, examining psychological theories of group processes and team effectiveness, before moving to the organisational level of analysis, exploring major theories relating to organisational structure, design, and culture.
+The module concludes with a critical consideration of the changing nature of work, work design and work environments, including dispersed, hybrid and virtual working, and the application of theory to practice through the consulting cycle.

 This 12 month programme comprises of eight 15-credit compulsory modules taught over two semesters, followed by a 60-credit research Dissertation over the summer.